WebCimes/webcimes-tooltip/README.md

 ```html
 <button title="My title" data-tooltip-placement="top" data-tooltip-delay="400" data-tooltip-duration="600" data-tooltip-arrow="true" data-tooltip-hide-on-hover="true">My button</button>
 ```
 If you prefer, you can also set the `content` option with a specific class or ID to target the content, eliminating the need to create a title attribut.
-However, to avoid the element briefly appearing before being hidden by the script, it's better to initially set `display: none` in your CSS on the element.
+However, to avoid the element briefly appearing before being hidden by the script, it's better to initially set `display: none` in your style attribute on the element.
 Once the script is loaded, the `display` style will be automatically removed.

 For accessibility reasons, you can also automatically open the tooltip by focusing a natively focusable element like `<button>` or `<input>`.